 In traditional African societies—unlike western Christendom—the bones of the ancestors are seen as sacred and kept close to the family hearth.
 As such, ancestral graves are integral to a healthy domestic-social life and the bones important for settling disputes, putting the deceased to rest, and for predicting the future.
 Bones are also used to call up the Ancestors, like witnesses to a trial, in order to see justice served.
 Seen in this context, Almeida had to die at the Cape of Torments.

 Cape Town’s history is thus as much part of East Africa as it is a part of South Asia: the geo-politics of each overlap.
 More so, Egypt and India had a knock-on effect all the way down the coast—from Melinde to Mombasa, from Kilwa to Sofala—ending at the Cape of Good Hope.
-And his murder demonstrates this.
+And Almeida’s murder demonstrates this.

 While the site may never be excavated nor his bones ever found, the ‘discovery’ raises a telling question: To whom do his bones belong?
 To his family, to his country, or to his old fraternity?